The Ultimate Guide to Product Pricing – Key Factors to Consider

 Here it’s also important to consider customers’ expectations.
 If you’ve done your research from step 3, you’ll most likely have no issues with this.
 Exceeding expectations is desirable because delighted customers can turn into evangelists of your brand.
-Word of mouth from genuinely impressed customers is one of the most powerful tools when it comes to growing your brand.
+Word of mouth from genuinely impressed customers is one of the most powerful tools for growing your brand.

 5. Product Value

 What is your product worth to your customers?
 Does it save them money or time?
-If that is the case, then you can base the price more on the value that it has for customers instead of minimally exceeding its production price.
+If that is the case, then you can base the price more on its value for customers instead of minimally exceeding its production price.